ncatlab/nlab-content/pages/5/6/7/2/22765/content.md

 ## Idea

-The idea of a symmetric cloaed midpoint algebra comes from [[Peter Freyd]].
+The idea of a symmetric closed midpoint algebra comes from [[Peter Freyd]].

 ## Definition